oconnorb/brendanoconnor.github.io/_pages/about.md

   - /about.html
 ---

 I am a 6th year graduate student in the Department of Physics at The George Washington University (GWU).
 My research is in the field of time domain and transient astrophysics.
 In particular, I am interested in the formation and evolution of high energy transients and their progenitors.
+I use a variety of optical, infrared, and X-ray observatories to study gamma-ray bursts, kilonovae, compact objects, X-ray binaries, cataclysmic variables, fast radio bursts, and gravitational wave sources across the electromagnetic spectrum.

 More Information
 ======